bola-de-gude-12/docs/Continia Document Capture/Business functionality/Documents and templates/Finding the document source and template.md

 ## Excluding certain vendors from recognition
 Some organizations set up their own company branches as vendors in Business Central, for various reasons.
 This may cause Document Capture to assign those vendors to many of the incoming purchase documents, as the branch name, address, VAT number, etc., appear in those documents as the recipient of the purchase documents – but not as the sender/vendor.

 If you’re not using such vendors for receiving purchase invoices, you can exclude them completely from identification within a document category.
-To learn more, see [Working with document categories](@DC-78).
+For more information, see [Working with document categories](@DC-78#excluding-identification-sources).